philbackworks/3AFans.com-Site-Data/_toys-1-6/les-mort-13.md

 you_might_also_like:
 article_contributors: [Phil Back, Don Slater, MW Wutasi]
 toy_pics:
-backstory: 3A How2work
+backstory: 3A How2work; The D'Airain Adventure
 sale_type:
 event_exclusive:
 event_details:
 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
-pagination:
-  enabled: true
-  collection: toys-1-6
-  sort_field: 'toy_name'
 ---